billiesumera/POLI-179/README.md

 # Word2Vec Gender Bias Analysis

 This project analyzes gender bias in word embeddings using the pre-trained Word2Vec model.
-It calculates the cosine similarity between profession-related words and gender-related words to measure gender bias.
+It calculates the cosine similarity between profession-related words and gender-related words to measure bias.
 Visualizations using PCA (Principal Component Analysis) are also provided to help understand the relationships between words in a 2D space.

 ## Project Description